alimcodescalers/G8_testing/docs/functional/openvcloud/ovc_master_hosted/remote_setup.md

 For setting up the functional tests, you have two options:
 - Install directly on **ovc\_master**, so locally from the perspective of where the tests will run
-- Install on your local machine, so remotely from the perspective of where the tests will actually run
+- Install on your local machine, so remotely from the perspective of where the tests will run

 Here we discuss the second option.

 There are three steps:
-1. Get access to **ovc\_master**, see the [How to Connect to an OpenvCloud Environment](https://gig.gitbooks.io/ovcdoc_public/content/Sysadmin/Connect/connect.html) documentation in the [OpenvCloud Operator's Guide](https://www.gitbook.com/book/gig/ovcdoc_public/details)
+1. Get access to **ovc\_master**
+  - See the [How to Connect to an OpenvCloud Environment](https://gig.gitbooks.io/ovcdoc_public/content/Sysadmin/Connect/connect.html) documentation in the [OpenvCloud Operator's Guide](https://www.gitbook.com/book/gig/ovcdoc_public/details)
 2. Clone the **G8_testing** repository to the remote machine, probably your local machine
 3. Run the `run_tests_remote.sh` script with the required parameters:
   - [grid_name] specifies the name of the grid